FeatureBaseDB/www/content/blog/universe-map.md

 ### Container Space

-Note: feel free to skip to the last section for some pretty pictures - you might want to skim the first section first for context.
+Note: feel free to skip to the last section for some pretty pictures.
+For context, you might want to skim the first section, or read [my earlier post](/blog/adding-rle-support/).

-Pilosa uses Roaring Bitmaps to store large sets of integers by breaking them up into **containers** that are 2<sup>16</sup> = 65536 bits long, and it uses a different **container type** for each container, depending on what's in it.
+Pilosa uses [Roaring Bitmaps](http://roaringbitmap.org/) to store large sets of integers by breaking them up into
+**containers** that are 2<sup>16</sup> = 65536 bits long, and it uses a different **container type** for each container, depending on what's in it.
 For example, the set {0, 1, 2, 3, 6, 7, 9, 10, 14} has three equivalent representations in